FASE: FPGA-Assisted Syscall Emulation for Rapid End-to-End Processor Performance Validation: Introduction

-In this paper, we present FASE (FPGA-Assisted Syscall Emulation), a framework that addresses these three challenges through a set of novel techniques spanning the target-hardware, communication, and host-software layers: \begin{itemize} \item[1.]
-FASE requires only a minimal CPU debug interface to be exposed, without any modifications to the rest of target hardware.
-This interface is microarchitecture-independent and can be readily reused from existing verification infrastructure or ISA debug ports, ensuring broad applicability across processor designs. \item[2.]
-FASE introduces a new Host-Target Protocol (HTP) to minimize data transmission over low-bandwidth UART channels during syscall emulation.
-FASE integrates a dedicated controller module connected to the UART port and target CPUs to handle HTP requests. \item[3.]
-FASE integrates a host-side runtime equipped with I/O redirection, remote scheduling, remote thread synchronization, and target virtual memory management.
-Additionally, FASE introduces hardware-assisted futex, copy-on-write, and memory preloading to reduce the overhead caused by frequently used system calls \emph{futex} and \emph{mmap}. \end{itemize} The complete FASE framework has been released as open-source.
+In this paper, we present FASE (FPGA-Assisted Syscall Emulation), a framework that addresses these three challenges through a set of novel techniques spanning the target-hardware, communication, and host-software layers.
+FASE requires only a minimal CPU debug interface to be exposed, without any modifications to the rest of target hardware, ensuring broad applicability across processor designs.
+FASE introduces a new Host-Target Protocol (HTP) and a dedicated hardware controller to minimize data transmission over low-bandwidth UART channels during syscall emulation.
+FASE integrates a host-side runtime equipped with I/O redirection, remote thread scheduling and synchronization, and target virtual memory management.
 Section \ref{section-overview} to \ref{section-host} describe the FASE framework and the proposed methods in detail.

 We validated FASE with the open-source 64-bit RISC-V processor Rocket and deploy it on a Xilinx KCU105 FPGA.
-With single-thread CoreMark workload, FASE achieves over 99\% performance evaluation accuracy and achieves over 2000× higher efficiency compared to Proxy Kernel through FPGA acceleration.
-With complex workloads, experimental results show that FASE can accurately emulate system calls in multi-core environments, successfully executing open-source multi-threaded benchmarks based on OpenMP.
-It also supports the loading and execution of dynamically linked ELF binaries.
-Compared to a full SoC with Linux kernel, on most of multi-thread workloads, FASE achieves over 96\% performance evaluation accuracy in most GAPBS single-thread benchmark scores, over 91.5\% accuracy in most multi-thread benchmarks and over 95.9\% accuracy in user-mode CPU time evaluation, and significantly simplifies the development and testing workflow.
+FASE successfully executed dynamically linked, multi-threaded user applications on a target system consisting of only the CPU cores and DDR.
+On simple workload CoreMark, FASE achieves over 99\% performance evaluation accuracy and achieves over 2000× higher efficiency compared to Proxy Kernel through FPGA acceleration.
+On complex open-source benchmarks, FASE achieves over 96\% performance evaluation accuracy on single-thread workloads, and over 91.5\% accuracy in most multi-thread workloads.
 Section \ref{section-exp} presents detailed experimental results and error analysis, while Section \ref{section-discussion} discusses current challenges and future work for FASE.